 - The recent CDC guidance on mask wearing for fully vaccinated people DOES NOT apply to healthcare settings.
-We continue to require our patients, staff and visitors to wear masks.
+Bryn Mawr Medical Arts Pavilion requires patients, staff and visitors to wear masks.
 Inside the Main Line Fertility office, masks for patients, staff and visitors are optional.

 - Main Line Fertility is allowing 1 support person to accompany the treating patient to their appointment.
 Our pre-COVID policy that support persons are not allowed in our pre-op or OR areas for egg retrievals or embryo transfers remains the same.
 Please note, as a courtesy to those struggling with infertility, we do not allow children in our offices.

 - For questions regarding the COVID-19 vaccine, The Main Line Fertility Care Team refers patients to Centers for Disease Control.
 If you have further questions, please speak with your occupational health and/or department supervisor or an infectious disease expert.

 - To ensure you are able to start an in vitro fertilization (IVF) cycle or a frozen embryo transfer (FET) cycle as soon as you start your menses, please ensure you have completed all pertinent items on the IVF patient checklist.